alan-turing-institute/climate-informatics-2024-ae/docs/details/application.md

 The CI2024 Artifact Evaluation will be an asynchronous event held September 1-31, 2023, where authors will collaborate with the AE committee to evaluate and improve the quality of their artifacts.

-We provide further information of the key stages, requirements and registration links for Authors and Reviewers.
+We provide further information on the key stages, requirements and registration links for Authors and Reviewers.

 ## Information for authors